-Destin's Regatta Bay Golf and C.C.: Smooth as a sunset sail across Choctawatchee Bay
+Regatta Bay Golf and C.C. in Destin: Smooth as a sunset sail across Choctawatchee Bay

 The Regatta Bay course is set in the lush woods and wetlands of the Florida Panhandle, one of many golf destinations in the Sunshine State, where you can hear the birds twittering and see the sun setting over the gulf.
 The course does have homes around it, but they are set back more tastefully than most development courses; it's almost as if they were warned to back off and allow the course to be the star of the show.

-Conditioning is immaculate, as fine as any you'll find along this stretch of what the marketers call golf's Emerald Coast; the cart rides between holes are botanical adventures in themselves.
+Conditioning is immaculate, as fine as any you'll find along this stretch of what the marketers call Florida's Emerald Coast; the cart rides between holes are botanical adventures in themselves.

 The terrain itself is a mix of flat and rolling, or as rolling as you could rightfully expect in this part of the flat state.